Flowchart Layout in Blazor Diagram Component

 }

-Note: When rendering a flowchart layout using a datasource, the connector labels must be set manually through the DataLoaded event.
+Note: When rendering a flowchart layout using a data source, connector labels must be applied manually in the DataLoaded event.

 The sequence of a node’s direction can be customized by flowchart’s orientation, either vertically from top to bottom or horizontally from left to right.
 The Orientation property of the layout class allows you to define the flow direction for the flowchart as either TopToBottom or LeftToRight.

-This orientation arranges elements in the layout vertically, flowing from top to bottom.
-It is commonly used in flowcharts to represent the sequential progression of steps or actions in a process.
+This orientation arranges elements vertically from top to bottom.
+It is commonly used to represent sequential progression in a process.

 @using Syncfusion.Blazor.Diagram